KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

-THIS WORKS ON 8GB RAM!!!
+SD 1.5 MODELS WORK ON 8GB RAM!!!
+SDXL Works Only On 12GB Ram Devices or More!!!

 DISABLE PHANTOM PROCESS KILLLER OR U WON'T BE ABLE TO MAKE IMAGES OVER 320X320!!!!

 1. Prerequisites
 First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot